-This is the second blog in a series called, “What is Threat Intelligence?”
-The first blog in the series can be found here.
-Stay tuned for future installments in this series.
+This is the second blog in a series titled, "What is Threat Intellignece?".
+Continue with the series at the bottom of this page.

 Maintaining a strong security posture requires developing and answering many questions specific to the organization.
 Many of these questions must be answered continually as situations and environments evolve.
 Will bringing in additional security solutions really provide that much more additional protection?
 Is it worth the cost to update each and every legacy system?
 Who are my adversaries and how might they attack me?
 Many organizations choose to tackle these questions and make more informed decisions with context from threat intelligence.
 This curated information is generally divided into three subsets: